fonchaves/fastfeet-backend/STEPS.md

 111. Add a new route to `RecipientController.index` in `routes.js`

 112. Define and refine routes as Protect or not in `Routes.js`

+113. Refactor code to separate validators in another folder

+114. Create folder `/src/app/validators`

+115. Create `validators/UserStore.js`, and cut code validator of `UserController.store`
+      and put in this nem file.

+116. Make the same thing to `validators/UserUpdate.js` with `UserController.update`

+117. Import validators in `Routes.js` and put as a middleware in your respective route

+118. Make the same thing to `validators/RecipientIndex.js` with `RecipientController.index`

+119. In `RecipientController.index`, e resolve problem of query string with accents.
+      We create a file `src/lib/AccentRegex.js` to receive a string and return a regex with accents about that string

+120. Import `src/lib/AccentRegex.js` in `RecipientController.index` and configure operators
+      to make a respective query on DB.

+121. Make the same thing to `validators/RecipientStore.js` with `RecipientController.store`

+122. Make the same thing to `validators/RecipientUpdate.js` with `RecipientController.update`